-In Addition to these gases, a Short Term Working Standard (STWS) to correct short term variability is highly recommended for N_2O measurement with LGR CO/N_2O analyzer.
+In Addition to these gases, a Short Term Working Standard (STWS) to correct short term variability is highly recommended for N_2O measurement with LGR CO/ N_2O or Picarro G5310 analyzer.
 The use of such an additional gas for measurements of other species is under study.
 All calibration and target gases have to be prepared (e.g. tank filling) and calibrated by the ICOS CAL (cf. 4.1.3).
 All cylinders are owned by the stations.

-The cylinders should be replaced once the cylinder pressure has decreased to 30 bar in order to allow the CAL performing a last cylinder calibration before their pressure reaches the critical value estimated at 20 bar by the WMO (cf. GAW report N°213).
+The cylinders should be replaced once the cylinder pressure has decreased to 30 bar in order to allow the CAL performing a last cylinder calibration before their pressure reaches the critical value estimated at 20 bar by the WMO (cf. GAW report N°229).
 Cylinder replacement must be initiated by the station PI who must contact the CAL within a 3 month anticipation.
 Given this anticipation need and the frequent use of the short-term target, it is highly recommended to have a spare cylinder on-site.
 Regarding the calibration scale replacement, the entire set of cylinders cannot be replaced at once for logistic limitation (e.g. required replacement cylinders from the CAL to overcome the temporary absence of the station cylinders).
 The calibration cylinders can be replaced by a maximum of 2 at once.
 Therefore this limitation requires a longer anticipation (ideally 6 months).
+Contact the CAL for up-to-date information.

-• An initial test period is highly recommended when setting up a new station in order to define the best calibration strategy adapted to the station setup: Injection duration (depending on the stabilization time in relation with the flow rate and the dead volumes), calibration frequency and number of calibration cycles.
+• During the step 2 of the ICOS labelling process, an initial test period is conducted in order to define the best calibration strategy adapted to the station setup: Injection duration (depending on the stabilization time in relation with the flow rate and the dead volumes), calibration frequency and number of calibration cycles.
 This test period must last at least 3 months in order to get a sufficient amount of data for a detailed analysis.
 The initial test consists in using a stringent calibration strategy.